You are here

 - Talk to a guidance counsellor or a family doctor.
 Ask for help in helping your friend.

 Talking to your friend about what they’re feeling can make a huge difference in helping them to seek help.
 By starting a conversation, you can find a way to lessen your friend’s pain.
-Remember that talking with friends about suicide won’t make them kill themselves.
-People who talk about or try suicide do not want to die.
-They're looking to escape the pain, and cannot find another way.
+Remember that talking with friends about suicide won’t cause them to kill themselves.
+People who talk about or try suicide may not want to die.
+They might just be looking to escape the pain, and cannot find another way.

 It is difficult to help someone who doesn't want to help themselves, or who is in denial that there is anything wrong.
 This is a hard situation to be in.